fomightez/sequencework/blast-utilities/README.md

 Verified compatible with both Python 2.7 and Python 3.6.

 Written to run from command line or pasted/loaded inside a Jupyter notebook cell.
-The main ways to run the script are demonstrated in [a series of notebooks???](???).
-(Not written yet but in the meantime, I am adding to this repo [a tiny demo of using it](https://nbviewer.jupyter.org/github/fomightez/sequencework/blob/master/blast-utilities/demo_blast2df_in_python2.ipynb) from when I verified it worked in Python 2.)
+The main ways to run the script are demonstrated in [a series of notebooks found here](https://github.com/fomightez/blast-binder).
+They can be run actively by pressing the `launch binder` button [there](https://github.com/fomightez/blast-binder). (https://nbviewer.jupyter.org/github/fomightez/sequencework/blob/master/blast-utilities/demo_blast2df_in_python2.ipynb) in Python 2.)

 Assumes BLAST is run with the flag below:
 ```